RomainPelletant/style_code_c/README.md

         -l, --limit <limit>
                 line limit in characters
-                defaults to 80
+                defaults to '80'

         -s, --submodules
                 do not exclude git submodules automatically
-                note that it adds to the exclude regex with OR internally -e, --exclude is therefore always in effect

-                by default git submodules are excluded
-                by parsing $PWD/.gitmodules if it exists
-                if it does not exist nothing is excluded the same applies to $PWD/.gitmodules itself
+                applies to both the definition file and submodule paths

         -t, --tab-size <size>
                 tab size in characters
-                defaults to 8
+                defaults to '8'

         -v, --verbose
-                also print out results for files that pass tests
+                print out results for files that pass checks

+        EXIT CODE
+                0       all checked files compliant
+                1       at least one non-compliant file
+                *       when any command fails because of 'set -e'
 ```